ruby/www.ruby-lang.org/en/news/_posts/2020-12-25-ruby-3-0-0-released.md

 You can make multiple ractors and you can run them in parallel.
 Ractor enables you to make thread-safe parallel programs because ractors can not share normal objects.
 Communication between ractors is supported by exchanging messages.

-To limit sharing of objects, Ractor introduces several restrictions to Ruby's syntax (without multiple Ractors, there is no restriction).
+To limit the sharing of objects, Ractor introduces several restrictions to Ruby's syntax (without multiple Ractors, there is no restriction).

 The specification and implementation are not matured and may be changed in the future, so this feature is marked as experimental and shows the "experimental feature" warning when the first `Ractor.new` occurs.